Taliban agrees to unprecedented Eid ceasefire with Afghan forces - Journal du Cameroun

 “Our operations will continue against them, we will attack them wherever we see them,” it said.

-Hours before Saturday’s announcement, Taliban militants stormed an Afghan military base in the western province of Herat, killing at least 17 soldiers, officials said.
+Hours before Saturday’s announcement, Taliban militants launched two separate assaults on Afghan security forces in the western province of Herat and the northern province of Kunduz, killing at least 36 soldiers and police, officials said.

 Even a brief cessation of hostilities would bring welcome relief to civilians in the war-torn country, where they are paying a disproportionate price in casualties as a result of the conflict.